-It is advised that all females involved in sexual relationships be adequately protected with suitable contraception.
-Where possible all pregnancies should be planned and care provided pre-conceptually with your Specialist Consultant.
+It is advised that all females involved in sexual relationships receive family planning counseling.
+Where possible all pregnancies should be carefully planned and care provided pre-conceptually with your Metabolic Specialist.

-During your pregnancy your care will be shared between your specialist consultant and your local obstetric team.
+During your pregnancy. your care will be coordinated between your metabolic specialist and your obstetrics team.
 This ensures that throughout pregnancy both mother and baby are provided with the maximum support available.
 It is likely that you will be monitored more closely and some of the treatment, maybe the diet or medication, will be changed.